-The decision on sanctions made by the Student Conduct Officer may be appealed to the Vice President for Student Affairs.
-The student must submit a written request for appeal to the Vice President for Student Affairs within seven working days of the date of the written decision from the Dean of Students.
-The Vice President for Student Affairs will send written notification of the decision to the appealing party within two weeks of receiving the request for appeal.
+The decision on sanctions made by the Dean of Students Office may be appealed to the Vice President for Student Affairs.
+The student must submit a written request for appeal to the Vice President for Student Affairs within ten (10) working days of the date of the written decision from the Dean of Students.
+The Vice President for Student Affairs will send written notification of the decision to the appealing party within ten (10) working days of receiving the request for appeal.
 A copy of the decision shall be sent to the Dean of Students.

 The President has the discretionary authority to review all decisions by the senior administrators, and the Board of Regents has the discretionary authority to review all decisions of the President.
-A request for a review by the President or the Board of Regents shall be made in writing, and must include the alleged facts, what happened in the proceedings to date, and the reasons justifying extraordinary review.
-Such requests must be filed in the President's Office within seven working days of the date of the written decision from the last reviewer.
+A request a review by the President or the Board of Regents shall be made in writing, and must include the alleged facts, what happened in the proceedings to date, and the reasons justifying extraordinary review.
+Such requests must be filed in the President's Office within ten (10) working days of the date of the written decision from the last reviewer.